revolist/revogrid-docs/tests/e2e/docs/scenarios/context-menu.md

 The coordinating reviewer additionally inspected the initial route at 1440×900 in dark theme and 390×844 in light theme.
 Consult the central evidence matrix for the final per-viewport findings; the detailed interactions below were not automatically repeated in those viewports.

 Root reviewer opened and screenshotted this route in light theme at 1280×720.
 Right-click Ada opened menu with Edit cell, Copy options, Clear contents, Format, Rows, Filter, Export, Inspect cell and View employee profile.
 Escape closed it.
 The Formatting toolbar was initially disabled and became enabled with selection.
-Mutating menu commands and formatting were not exercised.
+The duplicate/insert workflow, Status dropdown, cell-level format, row-pinning, and mixed-readonly Score-header paths below were subsequently executed in the docs host.

 ## Scenarios